Officer Creek

 Officer Creek is usually a dry sandy bed and only flows at times of very high rainfall.

 History

-In September 1873 during his second trip into the South Australian interior, Ernest Giles and another party member, William Tietkens, encountered 200 male Aborigines.
+In September 1873 during his second trip into the South Australian interior, Ernest Giles and another party member, William Tietkens, encountered 200 Aboriginal males.
 The Europeans fired shots, allegedly in retaliation for the throwing of spears.
 The Europeans escaped unharmed - there is no mention of Aboriginal casualties.
 Giles later acknowledged that Aboriginal aggression was usually due to white trespass on black land.
 Giles named the river where this occurred "The Officer", by which it was known until the 1930s when it was renamed Officer Creek.
 Officer Creek took its name from the surname of one of the donors towards Giles' expedition that he wished to honour in that way.